 The player-coach relationship is an interesting one.
 In many cases, it’s similar to a parent-child relationship, with many of the same ups and downs.
 As a player, you want to be loyal to your coach, especially if you have a good relationship with them, and if you have produced some good results under their guidance.

-However, there comes a time where every player needs to make the decision whether the need to go elsewhere in order to grow further as a player.
+However, there comes a time where every player needs to decide whether the need to go elsewhere to grow further as a player.
 This can be a touchy situation, and many coaches can feel slighted when their players move on.

 As a junior, I had a few different coaches at my club, but the one I spent the majority of my time with was Wang Wen.
 Like many of my peers that played with me during my junior years.